Ferrari 212 Export: Collectability

-The Ferrari 212 Exports are highly sought after collectors cars.
+The Ferrari 212 Exports are highly sought-after collector's cars.
 Many have racing pedigree and company's reputation from the success of its race cars.
 There were many different body styles and coachbuilders.
 Many collectors are searching for an early V12-engines Touring Barchetta that was purposely built for racing.
 An early Ferrari's ownership allows for participation in historic rallies and races.
 Auction prices of 212 Exports have risen in recent years.
 The 212 Export Motto Spyder was estimated CHF2.8-3.8 million in 2008.
 One of only two Export Cabriolets was sold above its estimate on auction by Gooding & Company for US$1.87 million in 2011.
 Bonhams auctioned a Touring Berlinetta s/n 0088E, for US$3.19 million in 2014.
 The penultimate Export, a Touring Barchetta s/n 0158ED, was sold by RM Sotheby's for €6.72 million in 2015.